 Yes.
 The Mexican authorities recognize only Mexican insurance policies.
 RMD has purchased Mexican auto, aircraft, and general liability policies for State agencies traveling to Mexico on State business.
-Before driving a University vehicle into Mexico, contact Property and Liability Insurance Services (within 10 working days) to obtain an insurance packet.
+Before driving a University vehicle into Mexico, contact Insurance and Claims Services (within 10 working days) to obtain an insurance packet.
 Additionally, if you drive beyond the 15 mile "free trade zone" or to areas of Mexico other than Baja, you will need a written, notarized letter from NAU stating you are authorized to drive a State vehicle.
 This letter should come from your department supervisor, chairperson, or dean.

 I received a ticket while driving a University vehicle.
 Am I responsible for paying the ticket?

 Yes, the driver is responsible for all tickets received while driving a University-owned or rented vehicle.